dogweather/forkful/content/en/javascript/strings/interpolating-a-string.md

 weight: 8
 ---

-## What & Why?

-String interpolation is a way to embed variables directly within a string.
-Programmers use it to concatenate variables and strings efficiently, making code easier to read and maintain.

 ## How to:
 In JavaScript, string interpolation is often done using template literals.
 Here’s how you can do it:

 ```javascript